 A man named Chris Matulich opened the first Chris Steak House in 1927.
 It was a small restaurant that sat less than 60 people and didn’t even have a parking lot.

-It was also a commercial failure.
 It passed through six different owners after Chris sold it in an attempt to recoup his losses, but none of these people had the magic touch, either.
 Chris even bought it back from failed entrepreneurs only to sell it again.

-For awhile, the future of Chris Steak House looked pretty bleak.
+For a while, the future of Chris Steak House looked pretty bleak.
 Then, in 1965, Chris put a “for sale” ad in the local newspaper.

 4. The restaurant eventually found success thanks to a single mother.

 In 1965, Ruth Fertel was a struggling single mother who needed extra cash to send her sons to college.
 After seeing a particular ad in the classifieds, she decided to take a risk, mortgage her home and buy Chris Steak House.

 It was hard work, and Ruth didn’t succeed right away.
 She had to teach herself how to haul meat and butcher steaks, and she lacked the money to buy a lot of necessary kitchen equipment.
 She sawed 30-pound short loins by hand because she couldn’t afford an electric band saw!
 Ruth even kept a mattress in one of the restaurant’s back rooms so that she could collapse and take a rest in between sawing sessions.

 Eventually, however, Ruth was able to turn Chris Steak House into a profitable business.

 5. The original staff was all-female and comprised of other single mothers.

 As a divorcee who had been struggling for years to raise her children on a single income, Ruth knew about the resilience of single mothers.
 So, when she needed to hire additional employees for her expanding franchise, she turned to other women like her.